-How to Start Running
+How to Begin

-How to get back into the race?
 Start with your diet.
-To fuel a run, Galloway recommends keeping well hydrated by drinking at least 8 ounces of nonalcoholic liquid eight times a day and eating a small, sugar-boosting snack 30 minutes before you head out.
+To fuel a run, keep well-hydrated by drinking at least 8 ounces of nonalcoholic liquid eight times a day and eating a small, sugar-boosting snack 30 minutes before you head out, says former Olympic runner Jeff Galloway, a columnist for Runner's World and author of Women's Complete Guide to Running, which he co-wrote with his wife, Barbara.
 He suggests half of an energy bar or a sports drink.

-Men, however, often run on their own.
-Galloway cautions them not to get overly enthusiastic early on.
+Pace yourself.
+Galloway cautions newbies not to get overly enthusiastic early on.
+“Men tend to get injuries from overdoing it," he says.
 "Men who have not done any real exercise in 20 years and suddenly decide to run like they did in high school -- that's a formula for disaster."

 The Walk-Run Ratio

-Galloway, who works with runners at all ages and levels, teaches a technique that lets the body ease into its new type of motion.
+Galloway, who works with runners of all ages and levels, teaches a technique that lets the body ease into its new type of motion.
 Beginning runners, he says, should run for 5 to 10 seconds out of every minute, walking the rest of each minute.
 Gradually, the walk/run ratio will shift as your muscles strengthen and your joints adjust.